 1. Buying Tickets Online

 The best way to ensure that you have a stress-free and queue-free entry into the Shanghai Disneyland Park is to purchase your tickets online.
 If you read Chinese (unfortunately I don’t), there are a few Chinese websites where you can conveniently get your tickets.
-However, I believe the most trustworthy site would probably be the park’s official website (and it’s in English).
+However, I believe the most trustworthy sites would probably be the park’s official website (and it’s in English), or Klook (click here).
 Tickets start from RMB¥370~US$60 for a 1-day ticket, and RMB¥670~US$105 for a 2-day ticket for adults (2018).

 2. How to Get There

 Shanghai Disneyland Park is connected to Shanghai City and Pudong Airport through various modes of transport — car and coach, bus, taxi and train.
 The Metro Line 11 connects the park to most of Shanghai, with the first train arriving at 7am and the last train leaving about before 11pm or so (check online for proper times).
 During my visit, there were 3 of us with lots of luggage — so we decided to call a taxi.
 It cost us about RMB¥200-250 (US$30-40) for a one way trip.